 - Blue-green algae, barley, wheatgrass, organic dark leafy greens, and spirulina rid the body of harmful environmental toxins from toxic metals, herbicides, cleaning products and pesticides.

 - Cabbage, broccoli, cauliflower, and brussel spouts strongly assist detoxification of endocrine disrupting toxins.

-- Dark red, blue and purple, gogi, and acai berries and green tea are powerful antioxidants that help improve liver function.
+- Dark red, blue, purple, goji, and acai berries and green tea are powerful antioxidants that help improve liver function.

-- Apples, whole grain wheat, oats, corn, lentils, peas and figs are high in fibre, which binds toxins and removes them from the body as waste.
+- Apples, whole grain wheat, oats, corn, lentils, peas and figs are high in fibre, which bind toxins and remove them from the body as waste.